Eve Arnold

 Intimacy as a way of seeing

 At a time when Marilyn Monroe was often reduced to sex symbol, victim, myth or commodity, Eve’s photographs did something different.
-They restored her agency, intelligence, discipline and interior life.
+They recognised her agency, intelligence, discipline and interior life.

 Eve saw the glamour, but she did not stop there.
 She photographed Marilyn reading, rehearsing, thinking, waiting and preparing.
 She showed the work behind the image, and the woman behind the myth.